 Former Australian Institute of Fitness Coach, Michael Lowe, shares the fundamental principles for delivering an outstanding personal training experience.

 There’s no question that being a personal trainer can be truly amazing, but as every experienced PT knows, the first couple of years will determine your longevity in the industry.
 Trainers who work hard in their first 18-24 months lay the foundations for a long and successful career.
 And it really is A LOT of work – but it also has the potential to bring A LOT of reward.

 One component of being a PT that many people fail to understand at the start of their career is that they are not only a trainer, but also a business owner that is responsible for building, managing and retaining their client base.

-I first entered the fitness industry as a fresh-faced Gym Instructor, 14 years ago.
-I have been fortunate enough to receive some great advice and feedback on what makes for a great PT experience.
-The learning’s I gained are still part of my current business plan today.
+When I first entered the fitness industry as a fresh-faced gym instructor two decades ago, I was fortunate enough to receive some fantastic advice about what makes for a great personal training experience.
+The lessons I learnt are still part of my business plan today.

 Here are my four fundamental principles for delivering a successful PT experience – and thereby engineering a long and successful personal training career.